South to Georgia from Franklin

 Gardens of Revelation

-Detouring further south from Chattanooga (head down US-27 for about an hour to Summerville, Georgia) you’ll find the best known of these “Gardens of Revelation,” as scholar John Beardsley has called them in his excellent book of the same name: Howard Finster’s Paradise Garden Foundation (200 N. Lewis St., 706/808-0800, Tues.-Sun.
-11am-5pm, donation).
+The best known of these “Gardens of Revelation,” as scholar John Beardsley has called them in his excellent book of the same name: Howard Finster’s Paradise Garden Foundation (200 N. Lewis St., 706/808-0800, 11am-5pm Tues.-Sun., $15).
 Famous for his primitivist paintings, which appeared on album covers by R.E.M. and Talking Heads, Finster created a series of Gaudí-esque shrines, embedding seashells, bits of tile, and old car parts into concrete forms.
 Paintings of Elvis, Jimmy Carter, and Finster himself are arrayed alongside dozens of signs quoting scripture.
 The spirit of the place is summed up in Finster’s own verse:

 “I built this park of broken pieces